isomerpages/nlb-sure/_school-curriculum/0-overview.md

 We will be introducing new modules related to “Digital Wellness” and “Digital Safety”.
 These topics include digital identity, online risks, cyber relationships and online ethics.
-Be sure to stay tuned for these additions to our S.U.R.E. curriculum!
+Be sure to stay tuned for these additions to our S.U.R.E. courseware!
 You can also email us if you would like to be updated when the modules are ready,